 - Blend or puree the ingredients until everything is smooth and combined well, about 2 minutes.

-- Fold in the chocolate chips and serve; alternatively, store the hummus plain and add chocolate chips just before serving.
+- Fold in the chocolate chips and serve in a bowl; alternatively, store the hummus plain and add chocolate chips just before serving.

 Notes